 How common is a 6 figure salary?
-According to Yahoo!
-Finance in 2019, only 9% of the people in America are making $100,000 or more per year.
+According to Statista published data in 2022, about 35.8% of the people in America are making $100,000 or more per year.
 Most of these people have a postgraduate degree.

 Oftentimes, higher salaries also come with greater responsibilities.
 It may require working your way up to a managerial role.
 Sometimes, it’s simply about knowing the right people and schmoozing your way into a job.